top of page

 • Rule-following → Adaptation and goal alignment

 Students are overwhelmed not by lack of information, but by too much of it.
-Success depends on decision frameworks that promote focus, relevance, and long-term thinking.
+Success depends on decision frameworks promoting focus, relevance, and long-term thinking.
 That means curricula should increasingly weight higher-order cognitive tasks—not to replace lower-order tasks, but to reflect new realities.

 How PFR Complements the Standards